+network (continued)

-Example Factors Solution Example 2 This example uses the 1000BaseT (switched) network technology with a typical transfer rate = 250 GB A single 1000BaseT network has a transfer rate of 250 GB per hour.
-This network technology can handle your per hour.
+Example Factors Solution

+Example 2 This example uses the 1000BaseT (switched) network technology with a typical transfer rate = 250 GB per hour.
+A single 1000BaseT network has a transfer rate of 250 GB per hour.
+This network technology can handle your backups with room to spare.

-Table 1-8 Examples for calculating the required data transfer rate over a network (continued)
+Table 1-8Examples for calculating the required data transfer rate over a network (continued)